Photo: Nicholas Ritter '20

 All final work for a summer course must be submitted no later than one week after the last class session.
 If final work is scheduled to be submitted after the course disbands, instructors must make provisions for students to submit the work by the deadline.
 Instructors must confirm with the student that the work has been received.
 Students who do not receive such confirmation must follow up with the instructor.
 Students are responsible for submitting the work on time; travel plans and logistical issues are no excuse for non-submission or late submission of final assignments.

 From time to time, serious illness or other emergencies may make it difficult for students to comply with the deadline.
-Instructors who receive requests for extensions must check with the Study Abroad program to approve these requests.
-Without formal approval, missing work must be counted as a “zero” or an “F” and averaged into the grade for the course
+Instructors who receive requests for extensions must check with the Office of International Programs to approve these requests.
+Without formal approval, missing work must be counted as a “zero” or an “F” and averaged into the final grade for the course.

 Grades and Transcript

-Course titles and grades earned in Princeton summer courses appear on the Princeton transcript.
-Courses may fulfill distribution areas or other requirements as would a course offered on campus.
+Course titles and grades earned in Princeton summer courses appear on the Princeton transcript automatically (if the course was passed successfully), so students do not need to request pre-approval of the credit.
+Courses may fulfill distribution areas or other requirements as would a course offered on campus, as per the distributions assigned to the course on the Registrar’s website.
+A course cannot be taken on a pass/fail basis.

 Non-Princeton Summer Courses Abroad